karamolegkos/Information_Retrieval_Project/README.md

 It consist the directories below:
 - data: Some data that I made for testing my Search Engine.
-- report: A report containing information on how to run the application and how to use it.
 - search-engine: The files needed to run the application.

 To Run the console application the user can eather run the main java file below: